vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/developer-experience.md

 ## App development

-[VTEX IO](https://developers.vtex.com/docs/guides/vtex-io-documentation-what-is-vtex-io) is a low-code development platform that simplifies building, managing, and scaling ecommerce solutions by offering a comprehensive suite of tools and services,  manual coding efforts while ensuring performance, scalability, and security for your projects.
+[VTEX IO](https://developers.vtex.com/docs/guides/vtex-io-documentation-what-is-vtex-io) is our development platform that simplifies building, managing, and scaling ecommerce solutions by offering a comprehensive suite of tools and services,  manual coding efforts while ensuring performance, scalability, and security for your projects.

 Within the VTEX IO platform, you can leverage familiar technologies and frameworks like [TypeScript](https://www.typescriptlang.org/), [React](https://react.dev/), [GraphQL](https://graphql.org/), and [Node](https://nodejs.org/en) to enable rapid development and evolution.
 This set of technologies allows you to build custom web storefronts, customize the shopper experience, integrate with third-party systems, and create custom applications or other components to extend the VTEX IO’s functionalities.